TrueLayer/truelayer-react-native-sdk/docs/DOCUMENTATION.md

 - `preferredCountryCode`: the preferred country to use when displaying the providers.
 If the country is invalid, or does not include any providers, the value will fallback to the user's locale.
 - `shouldPresentResultScreen`: true if the result screen should be presented before the final redirect to the merchant app.
 Default is true.
 - `waitTimeMillis`: the total time the result screen will wait to get a final status of the payment.
 Default is 3 seconds.
 Minimum is 2 seconds.
 Maximum is 10 seconds.

+### Handle redirects and display the mandate result
+At the end of a redirect flow the bank app will relaunch your app with the redirect-uri you provided on the console.

+In your activity that launches when a deep link is triggered, you can fetch the redirect parameters from the url which will include the `mandate_id`.

+Whenever you are redirected to your app, you should reinvoke the SDK, until you receive a success or error callback.

+By default the SDK offers a mandate result screen, which displays the result of the mandate and advises the user on what to do in case of a failed mandate.
+If you disable the mandate result screen, you can use the success or error callback to render a screen for your user when they return to your app.

 ### Getting Mandate Status